-Galatasaray president Unal Aysal has ruled out the prospect of selling Wesley Sneijder and rubbished rumors linking the club with a move for Manchester City's Alexandar Kolarov.
+Galatasaray president Unal Aysal has ruled out the prospect of selling Wesley Sneijder and rubbished rumours linking the club with a move for Manchester City's Alexandar Kolarov.

-Sneijder joined the Istanbul club for 10 million euros from Inter in January but has fallen out of favor with the Netherlands ever since his move to Turkey.
+Sneijder joined the Istanbul club for £8.5 million from Inter in January but has fallen out of favour with the Netherlands ever since his move to Turkey.

-Reports have suggested the 29-year-old could be tempted to rejoin former mentor Jose Mourinho - the man he won the treble under during the Portuguese's time in charge of the Nerazzurri - but Aysal and new Galatasaray manager Roberto Mancini are not interested in a sale.
+Reports have suggested the 29-year-old could be tempted to rejoin former mentor Jose Mourinho - the man he won the treble under during the Portuguese's time in charge of the Nerazzurri - but Aysal and new Gala boss Roberto Mancini are not interested in a sale.

-Mancini was named Fatih Terim's successor at the Turk Telekom Arena earlier this month after making a dreadful start to the campaign, which sees the club sitting in 13th position after having won the Turkish Super Lig title last season.
+Mancini was named Fatih Terim's successor at the Turk Telekom Arena earlier this month after making a dreadful start to the campaign, which sees them sat in 13th position having won the Turkish Super Lig title last season.

 The arrival of the Italian has seen Mancini linked with moves for a host of his former players but Aysal also denied speculation regarding a bid for City left-back Kolarov.
 "The rumours about Kolarov are all wrong," he added.